Arts & Science

 - If you have a short description of the scroll (like from where you got the inspiration, what century it is etc.) it is appriciated!

 - Sign your scroll on the back and make sure to leave information to the person running the competition (Lia de Thornegge or Katheryn Hebenstreitz) to which crown you wish to donate the scroll.

 - The competition has 2 prizes – Queen’s choice and Populace choice, with the prizes donated by Mistress Bridget Greywulf.

-In the afternoon the Laurels Prize Display will take centre stage and the populace, that is you!, are encouraged to bring their projects, along with documentation and sit at your display to talk to everyone who comes by.
+On Wednesday afternoon (subject to confirmation) the Laurels’ Prize Display will take centre stage and the populace, that is you!, are encouraged to bring their projects, along with documentation and sit at your display to talk to everyone who comes by.
 The Laurels will be going around and looking at everything, chatting with you and giving you good feedback on your projects.